 Farewell Gap Trail is a 10.8 mile moderately trafficked out and back trail located near Silver City, California that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.

 Directions from Lookout Point Entrance: Drive eastward on Mineral King Road to the fork at the end.
 Follow the right side of the fork to the Eagle/Mosquito Parking Area.
 (This is the trailhead for the Eagle Lake Trail.)
 Walk back to the bridge that crosses the river and follow it.
 Turn right on the dirt road that leads to the Mineral King Pack Station.
 Pass the corral and look for the Farewell Gap Trail sign.

 are there any thru trails east to kern canyon ranger station and on past little whitney meadow to cottonwood pass?

 alltrails.com is great for short localized hikes, but i can't find any trails that go through; even while the forest service maps show some such trails.